Anarchism or Socialism?: Synopsis

 The work focuses on Stalin's criticism of the philosophy of anarchism and responses to anarchist criticisms of Marxists.
-According to Stalin anarchists had no support among the working class, but they had some success outside the workers and among petite bourgeoisie groups.
+According to Stalin, anarchists had no support among the working class, but they had some success outside the workers and among petite bourgeoisie groups.

+In the work Stalin refutes the Georgian anarchists who argued that dialectics denied people the ability to "jump out of oneself" by arguing that "jumping out of oneself" is a task for wild goats while dialectics serves humans.